osp/osp.meta.association/asbl-statutes.md

 Les membres observateurs sont issus de différents domaines et pratiques, enrichissant les perspectives du projet OSP.
 Nous nous fions à eux pour apporter des commentaires et réactions, pour étendre notre vision et connecter notre travail à d’autres pratiques et audiences.
 Les membres observateurs sont invités à l’assemblée générale pour échanger au sujet de l’asbl mais ils n’ont pas de droit de vote.
 Il n’est pas exclu que ces membres participent aux projets plus concrètement, mais l’idée première est qu’ils gardent une vue cartographique d’OSP.

+*They come from different fields of practice and give insight in the project of OSP asbl.
+We rely on observatory members for feedback, to expand our vision, to open us up towards new opportunities, to connect our work to other practices and to help us transmit our practice to other audiences.
+The observatory members  are invited to come to the general assembly to discuss about the asbl  but do not have the right to vote.
+It is not completely excluded for  them to take part more concretely in our practice, but the idea is that they keep a cartographic view on osp.*

 ###Article 8 : Démission – suspension – exclusion de membres et membres réputés démissionnaires